Reinforced Latent Reasoning for LLM-based Recommendation: Introduction

 Taking a step further, our RL approach builds on the GRPO algorithm~\citep{grpo}, with task-specific modifications to the reward design.
 In its original main form, GRPO assigns a binary (0-or-1) reward by comparing the generated answer to ground truth, requiring full autoregressive answer generation for each sampled reasoning path—resulting in substantial computational overhead.
 To address this, we modify the reward to use the perplexity of the target item as a proxy, thereby eliminating the need for costly answer generation during training.
 This also produces a continuous reward signal, which could provide richer learning feedback and may facilitate more efficient optimization.
 Furthermore, we shift from a group-relative advantage to a batch-relative advantage by using the batch average reward as the baseline for advantage computation.
 This adjustment addresses the issue in the continuous reward setting, where the group-relative method could assign unreliable positive advantages, even if the entire group exhibits low-quality reasoning.
 Since our method operates with RL, we refer to it as \textit{ \underline{R}einforced \underline{Latent} \underline{R}easoning for \underline{R}ecommendation } (\textbf{LatentR$^3$}).

 The main contribution of this work can be summarized as follows:

-\begin{itemize}[leftmargin=*] \item We highlight that latent reasoning provides a practical and latency-efficient method for integrating LLM reasoning into recommendation systems and propose to achieve latent reasoning in recommendations without relying on explicit CoT data. \item We propose LatentR, a new method that enables latent reasoning with zero-shot CoT examples through a carefully designed RL framework.
+\begin{itemize}[left=0pt, itemsep=0pt] \item We highlight that latent reasoning provides a practical and latency-efficient method for integrating LLM reasoning into recommendation systems and propose to achieve latent reasoning in recommendations without relying on explicit CoT data. \item We propose LatentR, a new method that enables latent reasoning with zero-shot CoT examples through a carefully designed RL framework.
 It features a novel reward formulation and an improved advantage computation mechanism to guide the optimization process of latent reasoning.

-\item We conduct extensive experiments on real-world datasets, demonstrating that without CoT data, our latent reasoning approach can yield significant performance improvements. \end{itemize}
+\item We conduct extensive experiments on real-world datasets, demonstrating that without explicit CoT data, our latent reasoning approach can yield significant performance improvements. \end{itemize}